Abhinav-Achuta/glaze-bot/README.md

 6. Send data back to the bot.py file
 7. Format the data using the embed feature available in discord.py
-8. Send the data back to the user through the discord server
+8. Send the data back to the user through the discord server All the commands will follow a path of sorts communicating with necessary files to return the information requested.
+The data is stored in a combination of lists, dictionaries, and classes for data processing.

+## Current expected weaknesses
+While the discord bot works amazingly overall, the only known weakness as of now is the time it takes for the "!lolwr" command.
+This command takes about 10 seconds to fully finish as it has to request data multiple different times from the Riot Games API to procure all necessary information.
+This data then has to be processed which doesn't take much time but still adds to the time taken for the command.

+## Data structures and algorithms used
+- Lists
+   - Can be seen throughout all the code as they are used for data sorting
+- Dictionaries
+   - Can be seen throughout the code as they are used for data sorting and collection
+- Classes
+   - Can be seen in the LOL_sort_games_wr.py file.
+The class "Champion" was created to help store data collected from the Riot Games API in a usable manner.
+- Bubble sort
+   - This algorithm was used in the LOL_sort_games_wr.py file to sort the Champion data by win rates in order from greatest to lowest